 The Library has four main buildings on campus, with a study space to suit everyone.
 Find out about all of our library buildings on our website.

 Your student card is essential for using Leeds University Library.
-It lets you into Library buildings, and helps you to use online services like e-Books too.
+It lets you into Library buildings and contains your University username, which you'll need to access electronic books and journals.

 Most of your modules at Leeds will have reading lists to help you to find out more about your subject.
 Some lists might be short, with less than five books or journal articles to read; others might be longer and split into sections.
 Your tutors will give you advice about what to read and when.

 Find out about Search@Library in the next section of this guide.

 Your reading list is a good place to start, but you will be expected to read more widely too.

 Use Search@Library to search for information on your topic, and to find books, journal articles and other materials in the Library.

 Every subject studied at Leeds has its own webpage dedicated to helping you to find information sources in your discipline.

 The Library’s Special Collections are housed in the Brotherton Library, and are open to all visitors.